 Once ovulation is complete, you move into the luteal phase.
 If you have a 28-day cycle, it’s probably about day 14 of your cycle, give or take.
 Now your hormones are doing a Freaky Friday-style switcharoo: the estrogen that peaked before ovulation is dropping and your progesterone levels are rising instead.
 According to Dr. Frederick, if you have a fertilized egg, progesterone will help it implant in the lining of the uterus and develop successfully into a pregnancy.

 On the other hand, if your egg didn’t get fertilized during ovulation, your progesterone levels drop and your endometrial lining starts to shed in menstruation.
 Aunt Flo’s back in town again!

 Okay, but when am I most fertile?

-But how do you know when that window is, exactly?
+This part can be tricky as everyone’s fertile window is different.
 If you don’t have a perfect 28-day cycle, pinpointing ovulation closely enough to get your conception timing right can feel like a guessing game.
-The good news is that there totally are ways to figure out when to have sex to get pregnant.
+The good news is that there are ways to figure out when to have sex to get pregnant.

 Ovulation predictor kits

 Around day 10 of your cycle, you can start peeing on a stick to see whether or not you’re ovulating yet.
 Dr. Frederick says it’s best to do this in the evenings after you’ve been hydrating all day.
 If you see a positive indicator for ovulation, she recommends having sex that night and the next night to optimize your pregnancy chances.
 Cue the Marvin Gaye!